By Globalization PartnersNovember 2020

 Reading Time: 5 minutes

-The coronavirus pandemic has drastically impacted companies worldwide, prompting a seismic shift in the way businesses operate globally.
+The coronavirus pandemic has drastically impacted European companies, prompting a seismic shift in the way businesses operate.
 This uncertainty has caused leaders to take proactive measures in mitigating risks to position their companies to speed up productivity and grab opportunities when the pandemic ends.

 McKinsey & Company conducted a survey on small and medium-sized enterprises (SMEs) in France, Germany, Italy, Spain, and the United Kingdom.
-Seventy percent of the SMEs surveyed said the pandemic had a severe impact on their companies and that their revenues have declined.
+Seventy percent of these European companies surveyed said the pandemic had a severe impact on their companies and that their revenues have declined.

 The virus has continued to impact companies at an increasing rate as the nature of disruption evolves.
 Here are a few critical ways you can lay the groundwork for a successful 2021: